Ozi-cheri/tic-tac-toe-game/README.md

 ![Screenshot](assets/images/screenshot1.png)

 ## Project Overview
 This is a web-based Tic-Tac-Toe game designed for two players X and O, featuring a clean and responsive design.
 Players alternate between placing X and O on a 3x3 grid, with the game determining the winner based on standard Tic-Tac-Toe rules.
 The game also includes a scoreboard, player turn indicator, and a play again option.
-Additionally, there’s a custom 404 error page for handling none-existent pages.
+Additionally, there is  404 error page for handling none-existent pages and  a custom favicon to enhance the game branding.

 ## Table of Contents
 - [Features](#features)